briannesbitt/Carbon/contributing.md

 ## Issue Contributions

-Please report any security issue or risk with [the following form](https://carbon.selfbuild.fr/contact.php)).
+Please report any security issue using [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.
 Please don't disclose security bugs publicly until they have been handled by us.

 For any other bug or issue, please click this link and follow the template:
 [Create new issue](https://github.com/briannesbitt/Carbon/issues/new)